Italian irredentism: 19th century

 Istrian Italians made up about a third of the population in 1900.
 Dalmatia, especially its maritime cities, once had a substantial local ethnic Italian population (Dalmatian Italians).
-According to Austrian census, the Dalmatian Italians formed 12.5% of the population in 1865.
+According to the Austrian census, the Dalmatian Italians formed 12.5% of the population in 1865.
 In the 1910 Austro-Hungarian census, Istria had a population of 57.8% Slavic-speakers (Croat and Slovene), and 38.1% Italian speakers.
 For the Austrian Kingdom of Dalmatia, (i.e. Dalmatia), the 1910 numbers were 96.2% Slavic speakers and 2.8% Italian speakers.

 Before 1859, Italian was the language of administration, education, the press, and the Austrian navy, and people who wished to acquire higher social standing and separate from the Slav peasantry became Italians.
 In the years after 1866, Italians lost their privileges in Austria-Hungary, their assimilation of the Slavs came to an end, and they found themselves under growing pressure by other rising nations; with the rising Slav tide after 1890, italianized Slavs reverted to being Croats.
 Austrian rulers found use of the racial antagonism and financed Slav schools and promoted Croatian as the official language, and many Italians chose voluntary exile.
-In 1909 the Italian language lost its status as the official language of Dalmatia in favor of Croatian only, and Italian could no longer be used in the public and administrative sphere.
+In 1909, the Italian language lost its status as the official language of Dalmatia in favor of Croatian only, and Italian could no longer be used in the public and administrative sphere.